Wrongful Death Lawyer NYC

 New York is quite unique regarding the qualifications for bringing a wrongful death claim.
 While any damages recovered by the suit will be distributed to the family members of the deceased, a wrongful death claim must be filed, under the state’s Estate Powers and Trusts Law, by the personal representative of the estate.
 A personal representative is a person who the deceased trusted to manage his or her property and money before his or her death.
 When someone dies, the personal representative is responsible for settling the financial affairs and distributing the estate among those chosen in a will or trust.

 This is in stark contrast to the civil code of other states where a family member can personally file a claim for the wrongful death of their loved one.
 However, this allows the compensation received from the claim to be added to the estate and distributed as such according to the wishes of the deceased.
 If the victim of the accident were alive and pursued compensation through a personal injury claim, any money recovered would be added to his or her estate.
 Using the same line of reasoning, the personal representative is acting on behalf of the deceased in filing the claim so the compensation goes to the estate of the original owner and is distributed appropriately among the beneficiaries.
-In the event no will or trust had been established prior to the death of the victim and there is no personal representative to act on his or her behalf, a family member or someone with an interest in the estate may file an application with the Surrogate’s Court to be named administrator of the estate.
+In the event that no will or trust had been established prior to the death of the victim and there is no personal representative to act on his or her behalf, a family member or someone with an interest in the estate may file an application with the Surrogate’s Court to be named administrator of the estate.

 New York City Personal Injury Attorney